Golf-Drill-Challenge-App/Golf-App/README.md

 ### App Compilation Troubleshooting

-- Hot Reload is enabled by default whenever you edit a page on the app, and you can also manually trigger a reload by entering "r" into command line
+- Hot Reload is enabled by default whenever you edit a page on the app, and you can also manually trigger a reload by entering `r` into command line
 - If reloading isn't working for some reason, double swipe up on your mobile device to exit Expo Go, and restart the app from command line

 ## Last Year's Codebase